max-pfi/bachelor-thesis/README.md

 The basic testing script has been implemented but since the authentication process has just been implemented, the tests are not yet adapted to it.
 ### Next steps
 - [x] Adjust the test script to work with the authentication process.
-- [ ] Implement the other CDC methods and make the system more modular.
+- [x] Implement the other CDC methods and make the system more modular.
+- [ ] Add test-outputs to test message correctness (order, dropped messages, etc.)
 - [ ] Implement containerization and orchestration with docker-compose.
-- [ ] Implement message updates and deletions.
-- [ ] Handle backpressure and robustness of the websocket server.
 - [ ] Deploy the application to a droplet and adjust the tests and logs to get meaningful results.
+- [ ] Implement message updates and deletions and other test-irrelevant features.